Global Control for Local SO(3)-Equivariant Scale-Invariant Vessel Segmentation: Introduction

 Detailed and topologically correct 3D vascular models can aid in many diagnostic, prognostic, and treatment-planning tasks in patients with cardiovascular diseases.
 Examples include diameter measurements in aneurysms~\cite{aaa-treatment}, tortuosity measurements~\cite{artery_tortuosity}, fitting stent grafts ~\cite{larrabide2008fast}, or hemodynamic analysis with computational fluid dynamics (CFD)~\cite{TAYLOR2023116414}.
 Automatically obtaining 3D models for these purposes has long been a topic of interest~\cite{lesage2009review} that has been primarily targeted with deep learning (DL) recently~\cite{chen2020deep,Litjens2019-he}.

 Most current DL methods for 3D vessel segmentation perform voxel segmentation.
 These models interpret the \textit{global} context of the image and yield a 3D voxel mask of the vessels, e.g.,~\cite{gharleghi2022automated,van2024automated}.
 However, the topological correctness of such voxel masks can only be imposed as a soft constraint \cite{cldice}.
 Moreover, the resolution of voxel masks is limited to that of the scanner, which for downstream tasks such as CFD is often insufficient.
+Additionally, expanding the segmentation's region of interest (ROI) requires adapting annotations and retraining the network, limiting the flexibility of voxel-based segmentation.
 Alternatively, vessels can be parametrized as generalized cylinders consisting of a manually or automatically~\cite{centerline-wolterink,friman2010multiple,sire-alblas} identified centerline and a set of \textit{locally} orthogonal contours \cite{shani1984splines}.
-This parametrization has been successfully integrated into machine learning approaches that achieve sub-voxel accuracy~\cite{lugauer2014improving,wolterink2019graph,carotids-alblas}.
-Such local methods can more naturally incorporate rotational and scale symmetries present in vessels~\cite{sire-alblas,carotids-alblas} to learn efficiently from few annotations.
-In contrast to voxel masks, a generalized cylinder always yields a locally topologically correct representation of the vessel.
-However, a drawback of local tracking and segmentation is the lack of global context, making it difficult to detect the intended region of interest (ROI) for segmentation.
-When the user is interested in only a particular segment of the vasculature, stopping criteria based on local heuristics~\cite{centerline-wolterink,van2022untangling,friman2010multiple} are unable to constrain a local model without global information.
+This parametrization has been successfully integrated into machine learning approaches that achieve sub-voxel accuracy~\cite{carotids-alblas,lugauer2014improving,wolterink2019graph}.
+Performing segmentation locally allows for the incorporation of rotational and scale symmetries present in vessels~\cite{carotids-alblas,sire-alblas} to learn efficiently from few annotations.
+In contrast to voxel masks, a generalized cylinder is by design a topologically correct representation of the vessel and allows for expanding the segmentation's ROI by elongating the centerline.
+However, a drawback of local tracking and segmentation is the lack of global context, making it difficult to detect the start and end of the desired vascular centerline.
+When the user is interested in only a particular segment of the vasculature, stopping criteria based on local heuristics~\cite{friman2010multiple,van2022untangling,centerline-wolterink} are unable to constrain a local model without global information.